 Day Trading & Respective Markets

 Each market has its own interpretation of what it means to ‘day trade’ it.
-Eaach market is respective and has unique traits that make it deemable to understand exactly what ‘day trade’ means in the certain contexts.
+Each market is respective and has unique traits that make it redeemable to understand exactly what ‘day trade’ means in certain contexts.
 Let’s review each of the markets and constitute what a ‘day’ trade would equal in each of their cases:

 - Forex Markets: Foreign exchange markets are subject to the trading of individual currencies, which means there is really no set definition for a day trade unless applying to the respective countries’ market currency that you’re trading.
 For example, if you’re day trading the Yen, you’d be buying/selling it within the time frame that the Tokyo Stock Exchange is open until it is closed.

 Making money day trading is not as easy as it may look on the outside.
 Day trading requires a lot of diligence, research, analysis, and dedication.
 There are traders who have successfully maneuvered the markets and made some seriously large returns while day trading, but then there are also the opposite, which are traders who have unsuccessfully lost lots of money while day trading.
 It’s a skill that requires diligence, and there is no secret formula that will return an infinite profit.
 Keep that in mind, as there are people out there that will try to sell you secret formulas and tricks to outsmart the market, but the only true secret requires diligence, abstract thinking, and dedication.
 However, the process of actually making money with day trading works in the following primary way: